Previously we looked at how we can use UIViewControllerRepresentable

 Using coordinators in SwiftUI requires you to learn a little about the way UIKit works, which is no surprise given that we’re literally integrating UIKit’s view controllers.
 So, to demonstrate this we’re going to upgrade our ImagePicker

-view so that it can report back when images are chosen.
+view so that it can report back when the user selects an image or presses Cancel.

 As a reminder, here’s the code we have right now: